Accelerating convolutional neural network by exploiting sparsity on GPUs: Experiments

-In this section, we present and analyze the experimental results of the proposed algorithms with various neural network models on two GPU platforms.
-First, we introduce the experimental environment.
-Then, we introduce a new data set for convolution optimization.
-At last, we present the speedup comparison results.
+In this section, we present and analyze the experimental results of the proposed algorithms with various neural network models on the GPU platform (Table \ref{computer}).
+The code for this paper has been open source\footnote{https://github.com/sunnchioo/OCPA}.